Pixel 3 XL vs. iPhone XS Max vs. Note 9 vs. LG V40: Specs showdown

 Our mega camera comparisons are still to come -- they take gargantuan effort, but are worth waiting for.
 What we can tell you is that the LG, iPhone and Galaxy phones are muscle-bound with camera options and tools.
 The LG V40's three rear cameras are especially braggadocious.
 For example, you can take a photo from each rear camera at the same time to either use individually or to stitch together.

 All four of these phones lean on AI camera software.
-The V40 and Note 9 change your settings when it senses one of almost 20 scenes (e.g. pets, blue sky).
+The V40 and Note 9 change your settings when it senses one of almost 20 scenes, such as pets or blue sky.
 And the V40 and iPhone XS Max take dramatic photos with digital lighting effects.
 The Pixel 3XL can take wide-angle selfies and promises clean, crisp low-light photos that never need a flash, and excellent digital zoom.

 Later on, Google will also add a tool that picks your best shot for you when the motion setting is turned on -- so even if the photo you snapped is a complete blur, the Pixel 3 may have still captured something better.